 The three estates, gathered together to form Château Quintus, figure among the oldest and most reputed growths of Saint-Emilion.
 All three were historically mentioned as “Premier Cru de Saint-Emilion” in the Féret Wine Guide, published between 1908 and 1949.

 “In 2011, my family, our team and I expressed our ambitious goals, with our communicated desire to craft one of the very finest wines possible in Saint-Emilion.
 By assembling some of the most promising parcels and terroirs, we would attempt to create a new star of the Right bank; Quintus.
 After more than 10 vintages, I am proud to say that our exceptional winemaking team is excelling at meeting this challenge.”

 The history of Quintus is closely linked to that of Saint-Emilion, one of the oldest winegrowing areas of the region.
 A harmonious work of Nature and Mankind, the landscapes of Saint-Emilion bear unique testament to History: according to UNESCO, Saint-Emilion is “a remarkable example of an historical winegrowing landscape that has survived intact” and continues its activity to this day.
 Saint-Emilion is the first winegrowing landscape to be added to the World Heritage of Humanity List, as a cultural landscape.

-Overlooking the valley, a huge bronze statue of a dragon with a wingspan of six metres, sits upon the promontory where in the past a watchtower stood, to guard the property.
-Inspired by the western legend, making the dragon a mythical creature with very sharp eyesight protecting a priceless treasure, this statue created by Mark Coreth, with its wings spread widely, has become the symbol of the estate.
+Sitting atop the promontory where a watchtower once stood to guard the property, a massive bronze dragon statue with a six-meter wingspan overlooks the valley.
+Inspired by the western legend that depicts the dragon as a mythical creature with very sharp eyesight protecting a priceless treasure, this statue created by Mark Coreth, with its wings spread widely, has become the symbol of the estate.